jeszheng/Intro-to-Android-CalHacks-2019/README.md

 ### Step 0.
 Download and install Android Studio.
 [https://developer.android.com/studio](https://developer.android.com/studio)

+If you have a physical Android phone to test with, follow the setup instructions [here]. (https://codelabs.developers.google.com/codelabs/android-training-hello-world/index.html?index=../../android-training#5).
+Otherwise, briefly read on how to use a Android Virtual Device (AVD) [here](https://codelabs.developers.google.com/codelabs/android-training-hello-world/index.html?index=../../android-training#4).

 ### Step 1.
 Get Hello World Set Up [[link]](https://github.com/glossiergoogler/Intro-to-Android-CalHacks-2019/commit/dd2e1fbcb38c334a330edc21e16572dbf7e1bb77)
 Open Android Studio, start a new project, and choose "Empty Activity".
 Name the project a cool name like "CalHacksStarterApp".
 Click finish, and wait for the Gradle Sync and build to complete.